 Anything Else You Need to Know?

 When shopping for car alarm installation, make sure that the provider posts all relevant policies such as labor rates, warranties, guarantees, etc., to help you make a better decision.
-Check if it specializes with certain types of vehicles or if all models are covered.
+Check if it specializes in certain types of vehicles or if all models are covered.

 It’s recommended to check the rating on the Better Business Bureau for any complaints.
 Other customers’ insights can be extremely useful.